payalcsureja/myNgFirebase/README.md

   firebase login
   firebase deploy

+  if ng cmd gives error due to node version with angular cli issue, try npm run cmds ,, like npm run start, npm run build.
+You might want to update package.json for build to pass --prod option and then run npm run build.

   #How to use bash on Windows from visual studio code integrated terminal?
   Then open visual studio code and open the command palate using "ctrl+shift+p".
 Then type "open user setting" , then select " open user setting " from the drop down menu.